Eden project constitutes the optimal way to raise

 whose answers can best diminish global threats.
 It is also

-achieve this objective without dependence upon special interests.
+achieve this objective without any dependence upon special interests.

 As such, it stands alone in the World with regard to both its approach to problem solving and the scope of human involvement that it is capable of enlisting.